ziomarajimenez/CDMX012-burger-queen-api-client/README.md

 ## 5.1 User Story 1

+Testing:
-Testing that the user is able to log in with email and password, can understand the error messages, and correct their mistakes.
+- The user is able to log in with email and password.
+- The user can understand the error messages, and correct their mistakes.

+Feedback:
 - Users wanted to see more descriptive error messages (e. g., what was causing the error, what could you do to fix it).
 - Change of color from the error messages, from black to red.